What can we do to increase consumer spending?

-And while you're at it, makes sure it looks good.
+And while you're at it, make sure it looks good.
 Typography is important.
 Users want to actually be able to read the words on the pages too.

 A clever brand that uses color to its advantage is Simply Chocolate.
 This brand uses a number of bold and engaging colors in its background to embody each of its products and lead users along its interface.

-There is a fascinating and intriguing mix of color and layout on this website that puts the products themselves on clear display.
-And because these colors act like a stage, these products get more screen time pushing consumers to consider making a purchase.
+There is a fascinating and intriguing mix of color and layout on this website that puts the products themselves on a clear display.
+And because these colors act as a stage, these products get more screen time pushing consumers to consider making a purchase.

-Research shows that website visitors don’t have the time or energy to read text.
+Research shows that website visitors don’t have the time or energy to read the text.

-In fact, numbers suggest that users only read on average 20 to 28 percent of the words on a website.
+In fact, numbers suggest that users only read on average 20-28% of the words on a website.

 Consumer spending is impacted by imagery.
 And one brand that deeply understands the importance of imagery is Hoshinoya.